darshkaws/Multimodal_Disease_Classifier/README.md

-# Multimodal Medical Image Analysis using Deep Learning: Advancements in Segmentation
+# Multimodal Medical Image Analysis using Deep Learning: Advancements in Segmentation, Registration and Disease Classification

 This project focuses on the cutting-edge advancements in the field of medical image analysis, particularly in segmentation, utilizing deep learning techniques.
 It explores multimodal approaches to improve accuracy and efficiency in analyzing medical images.